NUstat/equiticity-census-data/README.md

 Hello!

 This is a GitHub for a project we did for a non-profit interested in Chicago’s Divvy bikes.
 We worked to create scripts focusing on
 Census data and other related data for Chicago neighborhoods.

-We also created a visualization tool using kepler.gl which can be accessed with this link. https://kepler.gl/demo/map?mapUrl=https://dl.dropboxusercontent.com/s/53m1fdu8lkh9ezx/keplergl_ud79hnq.json
+We also created a visualization tool using kepler.gl which can be accessed with this link:

+https://kepler.gl/demo/map?mapUrl=https://dl.dropboxusercontent.com/s/53m1fdu8lkh9ezx/keplergl_ud79hnq.json

 We hope some of these scripts or data can be helpful in exploring demographics in Chicago.